Last updated 19th July 2017

 The authenticity of host servername (server_IP) can’t be established.
 RSA key fingerprint is a9:bb:55:35:86:xx:xx:00:xx:00:2b:2c:79:10:96:3c.
 Are you sure you want to continue connecting (yes/no)?
 YES Warning: Permanently added servername, server_IP (RSA) to the list of known hosts.
 Password: root@vps12345:~#

 When you first connect, your SSH client will receive an RSA key fingerprint, which is a fingerprint of the server you are connecting to.
 This is verified for each new connection.
-If the fingerprint changes, you will be informed, and this will mean something has changed:
+If the fingerprint changes, you will be informed, and this means that one fo the following has occured:

 When you first connect, you must accept the fingerprint that will be saved onto your desktop by your SSH client.